Best Practices: Company Level Submittal Settings

 Why should I do this now?

-Custom submittal types allow you to organise your submittal registry more efficiently.
-Instead of combining multiple submittal types together, it is considered a best practice to create separate submittals for each type.
-This allows you to ensure that you are meeting the submittal requirements of the project and also makes it easier for your site teams to find specific submittal information quickly.
+Custom submittal types allow you to organise your submittals more efficiently.
+You should create custom submittal types at the beginning of your project so that your project team can use them as soon as they start creating submittals.
+Best practice is to create separate submittals for each type as needed instead of combining submittals together under one type that isn't applicable to all of the items.
+This helps ensure that you are meeting your project's submittal requirements and makes it easier for your project teams to find specific submittal information quickly.

 Custom submittals types allow you to define the categories and naming conventions based on your company's preferences.
 Since different design teams might use different terminology, we recommend defining these early so that you don't end up with multiple versions of "Product Information", for example.

-By default, Procore provides 3 default statuses for submittals: Open, Closed and Draft.
-However, these statuses are often not specific enough for everyone to understand exactly where a submittal might be in its submission and approval process.
+Procore provides 3 default statuses for submittals: Open, Closed and Draft.
+However, you might want to add more statuses to show exactly where a submittal is in its submission and approval process.

 - A submittal that has been requested, but not yet received